AI reconstruction of European weather from the Euro-Atlantic regimes

 \subsection{Impact of the number of WR on the reconstruction}

-In \reffig{fig:7vs4WR}, the reconstruction skills (\ac{MAE}, \ac{ACC}, and \ac{CE}) of the AI-model for monthly mean two-meter temperature and total precipitation anomalies during winter (DJF) and summer (JJA) are compared across configurations using seven \ac{WR} indices (red), four \ac{WR} indices (orange), the \ac{NAO} index (light blue), and no indices (blue) as input.
-Analogously, \reftab{tab:numWR} report the medians of the same metrics and the uncertainties on the last significant digit (reported in parenthesis), computed as the semi-difference of the skill metrics’ medians across multiple model initializations with different random seeds.
-The model trained without indices (No index) consistently shows the lowest skill scores for both temperature and precipitation.
-Despite this, it retains limited skill for two-meter temperature, with median \ac{ACC} around $0.30 \pm 0.07$ in winter and $0.32 \pm 0.03$ in summer.
-This likely results from the AI-model capturing the long-term climate trend through the year and month inputs.
+In \reffig{fig:7vs4WR}, the reconstruction skills (\ac{MAE}, \ac{ACC}, and \ac{CE}) of the AI models for monthly mean two-meter temperature and total precipitation anomalies during winter (DJF) and summer (JJA) are compared across configurations using seven \ac{WR} indices (red), four \ac{WR} indices (orange), the \ac{NAO} index (light blue), and no indices (blue) as input.
+Analogously, \reftab{tab:temp_numWR} and \reftab{tab:prec_numWR} report the medians of the same metrics and the uncertainties on the last significant digit reported in parentheses.
+The uncertainties are computed as the semi-difference of the skill metrics’ medians across multiple model initializations with different random seeds, to quantify the spread due to the random seed initialization.
+The models trained without indices (No index) consistently show the lowest scores for both temperature and precipitation.
+Despite this, the model retains limited skill for two-meter temperature, with median \ac{ACC} around $0.28 \pm 0.03$ in winter and $0.32 \pm 0.03$ in summer.
+This likely results from the AI model capturing the long-term climate trend through the year and month inputs.
 However, the spatial distribution of this correlation lacks statistical significance in large regions, as shown in \reffig{fig:temp_prec_skills_0wr}.
-The inclusion of the \ac{NAO} index, leads to some improvements.
-Since the \ac{NAO} alone explains approximately 25\% (16 \%) of the atmospheric circulation variance in winter (summer), it significantly enhances the \ac{ACC} for the precipitation in winter.
-Interestingly, for temperature, the skills are comparable between the models using the \ac{NAO} index and without indices, indicating that much of the reconstruction skill for temperature likely arises from seasonal and anthropogenic trends rather than synoptic variability.
-Training the model with four \ac{WR} indices yields substantial gains over the NAO model across both seasons and variables.
+The inclusion of the \ac{NAO} index leads to some improvements.
+Since the \ac{NAO} alone explains approximately 25\% (16 \%) of the atmospheric circulation variance in winter (summer), it significantly enhances the \ac{ACC} for both variables in winter.
+Interestingly, for temperature in summer, the skills are comparable between the models using the \ac{NAO} index and without indices.
+We speculate that much of the reconstruction skill for the summer temperature likely arises from anthropogenic trends, with only a comparatively small contribution from the \ac{NAO}.
+A thorough assessment of this hypothesis is beyond the scope of the present work.
+The reconstruction of summer precipitation has instead a general improvement with respect to the model trained without indices.
+Training the models with four \ac{WR} indices yields substantial gains over the NAO models across both seasons and variables.